-With generous support from the Uehiro Foundation on Ethics in Education, the Philosophy Students’ Association has been able to organize the Uehiro Graduate Philosophy Conference to showcase exceptional work by graduate and advanced undergraduate students in comparative philosophy, broadly construed (not limited to East-West comparisons).
-Although the conferences welcome the submission of high quality papers in any area of philosophy, those with a comparative dimension are of particular interest.
-Each year the conference has at least one keynote speaker along with an additional special guest speaker, each presenting papers on issues in comparative philosophy.
+With generous support from the Uehiro Foundation on Ethics in Education, the Student Activity and Program Fee Board and the SEED IDEAS grant, the Philosophy Students’ Association has been able to organize “Cross Currents” – the Uehiro Graduate Philosophy Conference, which showcases exceptional work by graduate and advanced undergraduate students in comparative philosophy.
+Note that the comparative aspect need not be narrowly interpreted along the East-West dimension, as the conference welcomes high quality papers in any geographic, historical, cultural and disciplinary cross-section of philosophy.
+Each year “Cross Currents” has at least one keynote speaker along with an additional special guest speaker, each presenting papers on issues in comparative philosophy.

-For information about next year’s conference, please contact the conference organizers at email@example.com.
+For information about this year’s conference, please contact the conference organizers at email@example.com.